puppetlabs/puppetdb/documentation/api/query/v1/status.markdown

 ### `GET /v1/status/nodes/<NODE>`

 This will return status information for the given node.
-There must be an `Accept` header matching `application/json`.

 ## Response Format